DomingoMG/image_palette_extractor/README.md

 # 🎨 image_palette_extractor
-A Flutter plugin for extracting the dominant color or a color palette from an image, ideal for dynamic UI effects similar to Spotify or Apple Music.
+A Flutter plugin for extracting the dominant color or a color palette from an image.
+It supports dynamic UI effects like those seen in Spotify, Apple Music, and other media-rich apps.

 ---
 ## 🚀 Installation
-Add to your `pubspec.yaml`:
+Add this to your `pubspec.yaml`:

 ```yaml
 dependencies: